 Why Try a Money Saving Challenge?

-Whether you want an expensive pair of hiking boots for your next mountain summit, enough money for a down payment, or to pay off that debt for good – a goal for the money saved is essential for success.
+Whether you want an expensive pair of hiking boots for your next mountain summit, enough money for a down payment, trying to pay off your mortgage or to pay off that debt for good – a goal for the money saved is essential for success.

 How to be Successful at a Money Saving Challenge